-For the Gender Reassignment Benefit, you must have approval from the network administrator both at the time you begin your treatment and at the time you are admitted for surgery.
-See the "Gender Reassignment Benefit (GRB)" section for more information.
+• For the Gender Reassignment Benefit, you must have approval from the network administrator both at the time you begin your treatment and at the time you are admitted for surgery.
+See the "Gender Reassignment Benefit (GRB)" section on page 84 for more information.